commons-app/commons-app-documentation/android/Students.md

 - Quality of code.
 - Efficiency and smoothness of interactions on GitHub.
 - Ability to read documentation and find solutions independently.
-- Extra points for helping others, previous open source project participation, etc.
+- Extra points for helping others, previous open source projects participation, etc.